Blind cricket: England v Australia

 The first blind cricket "Ashes" competition was held in England in August 2004.
 Five one-day matches were played, with England winning the Ashes by three games to two.

 A return series of five matches was held in Sydney, Australia, in December 2008, resulting in a controversial 3–0 victory for England.
 Australia was victorious in a 2012 contest but England regained the ascendancy in 2016.

 India

-Samarthanam Trust for the Disabled & Cricket Association for the Blind in India (CABI organizes state, zonal, national and international level cricket tournaments for the blind.
+Samarthanam Trust for the Disabled & Cricket Association for the Blind in India (CABI) organize state, zonal, national and international level cricket tournaments for the blind.
 The state level cricket tournaments are organized to select the best state team to participate in their respective zones (north, east, west and south).
 Zonal matches are held by Samarthanam and CABI by identifying local partners, including private and government bodies which affiliate with the organizers, lending their support to the tournament.
 The winners of the zonal matches play league matches to qualify for the finals.